Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 For other backpackers (especially ultralight hikers), setting up a camp kitchen represents time, weight, effort - factors which erode the purpose of the trip: go fast, go light, go hard, set some personal best records.

-Food is security.
-And it's muscle fuel.
-This is an important category in your best backpacking gear list, and deserves thoughtful attention.
+That's why this is an important category in your best backpacking gear list, and deserves thoughtful attention.

 To decide how much weight in your backpack, and how much of your gear and time budget, to devote to food preparation on your backpacking trip, do some reading: